Mircea Florian (musician): Florian în Labirint to Ceata Melopoică

 By 1971, Mircea Florian had grown dissatisfied with the band concept, and committed himself mainly to solo projects.
-As such, in what he calls his "white period" of acoustic rock, he notably became the opening act for the celebrated rock band Transsylvania Phoenix.
+As such, in what he calls his "white period" of acoustic rock, he notably became the opening act for the celebrated rock band Phoenix.
 He also played at the Ion Mincu University hangout, Club A, in live concerts with Vintilă and actor-singer Florian Pittiş.
 The coincidence of names with the latter was a running joke, and it was here that he began using the stage name Florian din Transilvania (literally, "Florian from Transylvania").
 It has endured as one of the singer's main pseudonyms, alongside M. A. N. Florian.

 His focus was on playing string instruments such as guitar or cobza, as well as being a singer-songwriter.
 He established a concept-band, known initially as Florian în Labirint ("Florian in the Labyrinth"), and later as Ceata de dubaşi, ceteraşi, kitarozi şi alţi meşteri lăutari ("A Band of Drummers, Cittern-players, Guitarists and Other Master Lăutari"), and also involving Gabi Căciulă and Sorin Chifiriuc as guitarists and Alexandru Beno as violinist.
 The project broke musical ground when it added Indian influences and sitar backing, which was contributed by Ljubiša Ristić, of Yugoslavia.
 The occasional tabla rhythm and flute melodies were played by a Pakistani performer, Arif Djafri.

 The music was described by Florian as combining "archaic and electric elements" into "a science", and covering successive colored "periods" in his creative history, when he was into amassing musical instruments.
 The new Western inspirations on his work were Laurie Anderson, Peter Gabriel and Todd Rundgren.
 Emerging from the core group of Florian în Labirint, Ceata Melopoică ("The Melo-poetic Band") became Florian's main project of the 1970s.
 Its often-changing membership included: Beno, Căciulă, Chifiriuc, Ristić, Zaharia, Andrei Oişteanu, Alexandru Beno, Valentin Andronescu, Günther Reininger, Andrei Cristea, Eugen Gondi, Dietrich Krauser, Mihai Creţu, Costin Petrescu, Alexandru Mitaru, Alexe Conta, Mircea Dordoi, Ortansa Păun, Sorin Baroţi, Gheorghe Popescu and Mihai Pintilie.

 From its choice of name, this new project also reflected its leader's mounting interest in Ancient Greek philosophy, the ideological source of his psych-folk, which he describes as more profound than generic folk rock.
 He referred to his earlier folk songs as "singable" and "more accessible" than his later work.
 Although psychedelic music was not well seen in Communist Romania in the 1970s, Florian's psych-folk earned a cult following.
 According to critic Mihai Plămădeală, there was a transition at the end of which Florian became "one of the most peculiar Romanian musicians": "While he started his career as a folk-singer, with several calm and usual songs, Florian slowly began to get distance from standard means of expression."